CalebF94/Data-Analysis-Projects/PGA-Tour-Project/Readme.md

 ### File Descriptions
 *PGA Tour Project.Rmd*: R code that generates the final html document when knitted.

-*Variable Definitioins*: Describes the variables used in this analysis.
+*Variable Definitions*: Describes the variables used in this analysis.